 Parent Peer Support

 Childhood Cancer Ireland runs a peer-to-peer support service for parents and adult family members of children, adolescents and young adults with cancer.
-Childhood Cancer Ireland has three trained peer support volunteers who offer support to parents.
+Childhood Cancer Ireland has a number of trained peer support volunteers who offer support to parents.
 We know what it’s like to feel isolated, confused, scared and alone during this time and we are here to listen and provide emotional support.